icebreakerone/ib1-technical-docs/docs/metadata.md

 ## Scheme-conforming

-A Dataset or Data Service is Scheme-conforming when it is an agreed standard f
+A Dataset or Data Service is Scheme-conforming when it is  agreed standard f

 ## Metadata File Structure